 Before discussing terrestrial radiation, the following facts about radiation are worth noting.

-iii) The temperature of an object determines the wavelength of radiation.
+- The temperature of an object determines the wavelength of radiation.
 Temperature and wavelength are inversely proportional.
-Hotter the object, shorter is the length of the wave.
+The hotter the object, the shorter the length of the wave.

-- So, when the earth’s surface after being heated up by the insolation (in the form of short waves), it becomes a radiating body.
+- So, when the earth’s surface is heated up by the insolation (in the form of short waves), it becomes a radiating body.

 - The earth’s surface starts to radiate energy to the atmosphere in the form of long waves.

-- This is what we call as terrestrial radiation.
-This energy heats up the atmosphere from bottom to top.
+- This is what we call terrestrial radiation.
+This energy heats the atmosphere from bottom to top.

 - It should be noted that the atmosphere is transparent to short waves and opaque to long waves.